Haiti buries slain President Jovenel Moise, amid turmoil | DW | 23.07.2021

-Haitians mourned President Jovenel Moise at a funeral in his hometown, as anger over his death triggered violent protests.
+Haitians mourned President Jovenel Moise at a funeral in his hometown, as anger over his death triggered violent protests just outside the event.

-A funeral for Haitian President Jovenel Moise was underway in his hometown Cap-Haitien, as the country continues to be marred in political turmoil in the two weeks since his assassination.
+A funeral for Haitian President Jovenel Moise was held on Friday in his hometown Cap-Haitien, as the country continues to be marred in political turmoil , two weeks after his assassination.

+In the middle of the ceremony, hundreds of protesters clashed with police outside the private residence, with shots fired and tear gas being deployed.

+Foreign dignitaries, including a US delegation were rushed out of the event.

 Moise was gunned down in Port-au-Prince on July 7, in a plot that has led to several arrests but few answers as to who was behind the attack.